simod/geonode-documents/README.rst

 Documents App for GeoNode
 ===========================

 This is a GeoNode extension to handle documents in various formats, even images.
-It works essentially by enabling files to be attached to GeoNode Map.
-The layers used to compose the map may or may not be registered in GeoNode.
+It works essentially by enabling files to be attached to a GeoNode Map, Layer or be indipendent.

 Installation
 ------------